cfgnunes/opencv-python-examples/README.md

-# Computer Vision Lab

-Examples using OpenCV and Python.
+# Computer Vision: Examples using OpenCV and Python

 ## Getting Started